-A request to access Examiners' comments form is available for this purpose from the Examinations Office.
-The University will provide examiner comments in a form that is both intelligible and appropriate.
-This may take the form of a photocopy of examiner's comments from the examination booklet front cover or where appropriate a typed copy of comments.
-The University must respond within 5 months or 40 days of the date the results are first published whichever is earlier.
+A request to access an Examiner's comments form is available for this purpose from the Examinations Office.
+The University will provide the Examiner comments in a form that is both intelligible and appropriate.
+This may take the form of a photocopy of the Examiner's comments from the examination booklet front cover or, where appropriate, a typed copy of comments.
+The University must respond within 5 months or 40 days of the date the results are first published, whichever is earlier.